 So, to help us “remember” the centrality of God as as the primary and ultimate gift giver of every good thing — the greatest being our salvation and invitation to eternal life through Jesus Christ— He gave us the sacrament of Thanksgiving, the Eucharist.
 Are we grateful for this immeasurable gift?
 Do we not know that it is the Eucharist that will save the world?
 Have we not learned why Mary is appearing like crazy all over the world?
 She repeatedly says, “Build me a church in my honor . . .”
 Mary is leading us back to her Son in the Eucharist because this is our salvation!
 And this is what Christ sends us into the world to do at the end of every Mass: Ite Missa est! (“Go, the Mass is ended!).

-In his letter to the Romans 1:21-32, St. Paul begins his evangelization by giving thanks to God and then provides a clear bullet list of what happens when society does not honor or give thanks to God:
+In his letter to the Romans 1:21-32, St. Paul begins his evangelization by giving thanks to God and then provides a clear bullet list of what happens when society does not honor or give thanks to God.
+Essentially, he describes western civilization's collapse in eleven verses:

 For although they knew God they did not honor him as God or give thanks to him, but they became futile in their thinking and their senseless minds were darkened.
 Claiming to be wise, they became fools, and exchanged the glory of the immortal God for images resembling mortal man or birds or animals or reptiles.